foxxor/crystalrift-dart/README.md

 # Crystal Rift - a dart 2D game engine

-An HTML5 game engine using dart and canvas.
-I'm planning to convert this into a Zelda style game.
+An HTML5 2D game engine using dart and canvas.
+Movements and interactions are like Zelda.

 [Live demo here](http://foxxor.github.io/crystalrift-dart/gameengine.html)

 ## What is working?

 * Character movement in 4 directions.
 (W,A,S,D)
 * Character collission detection.
-(Buggy when the movement is fast)
 * Pushable elements.
 * Buildings, characters, items and decorations are loaded dinamically using json files.
 * Map tilesets, each tile can have a different graphic and collision rule.
 * Character to character interaction.
 (Enter)
 * Actions handling.
-(Only text on screen at the moment)
+(On-screen text, framed-animations)
+* Particle effects like fire, poison, smoke.(Little buggy still trying to figure out some things on dart)

 ## Additional Utils in the repository